JavaTesting1/weldInterceptorBug2/README.md

 # weldInterceptorBug2

-## Project containing unit test which shows not working interception in weld 3
+## Project containing a unit test which shows not working interception in weld 3

 ### Project setup